-Year 7 6 to 7pm
+Year 7 6:00 to 7:00pm

-Year 8 6 to 7.15pm
+Year 8 6:00 to 7.15pm

-Year 9 6 to 7.30pm
+Year 9 6:00 to 7:30pm

+Year 10 6:00 to 7:45pm

-Year 10 - 13 6 to 8pm
+Year 12 - 13 6:00 to 8:00pm

-Prep time is spent in school from Monday to Thursday by all boarders with help and support available from our staff at the start of the year with the older ones gradually being able to choose to study in the boarding house if their attitude to learning is felt to be at the appropriate level.
-Prep is usually located in either the Library or the Sixth Form Centre where computers are available.
-It is expected that pupils in Year 10 and above will spend some extra time studying, working independently in the House as required.
+Prep time is spent in school from Monday to Thursday by all boarders.
+Year 7-10 boarders are encouraged to start every Prep session with 30 minutes of reading.
+Boarders may choose to read fiction, non-fiction, biographies, academic journals, magazines such as National Geographic, Time, Popular Mechanics etc. Boarders can sign reading material out from the library at lunch times and after school.
+Please free to order a subscription to a magazine that you think they might enjoy.
+Every boarder in Year 7-10 will be expected to have reading material with them for every Prep session.
+Help and support is available from our staff.
+The older boarders are able to choose to study in the boarding house if their attitude to learning is felt to be at the appropriate level.
+Prep is usually the Sixth Form Centre where computers are available.
+It is expected that pupils in Year 10 and above will spend some extra time studying and working independently in the House as required.

-Prep on Saturday evenings follows the same timings, but is completed by everyone in the House.
+Prep on Sunday evenings for Years 7-11 follows the same timings, but is completed in the House.
+Years 12 & 13 can opt to do Prep on either Saturday or Sunday.